explosion-mental/mage/README.md

 iMAGE viewer

-mage is a re-write of sxiv which goal is to be less complex in order for you to hack on, which means patches! (which means features..)
+A re-write of sxiv which sucks less.

 # TODO